chathamnorth/chathamnorth.github.io/timeline.md

 November 24th, 2020 – NCDEQ issues [Permit WQ0029867](https://edocs.deq.nc.gov/WaterResources/DocView.aspx?id=1368433&dbid=0&repo=WaterResources) approving construction of a pipeline from Pump Station A to the SD East force main, bypassing problematic force main A.

+December 29th, 2020 – Large spray irrigation spill (self-reported at over 100,000 gallons) due to a spray irrigation submain pipe break behind homes on Serenity/Hill Creek that flowed into tributary of Pokeberry Creek and storm water pond.

+January 14th, 2021 – NCDEQ issues renewal for [Permit WQ0028552](https://edocs.deq.nc.gov/WaterResources/DocView.aspx?id=1478116&dbid=0&repo=WaterResources) approving Western retention pond for reclaimed water and increases capacity to 206,726gpd based on maximum capacity of the spray irrigation system.

+January 18th, 2021 – Sludge spill from tanker truck at bottom of road exiting the WWTP onto Boulder Point Drive.

+January 20th, 2021 – Large spray irrigation spill due to pipe break during construction behind homes on Tyner Loop.

 February 3rd, 2021 – BCCA announces that ONSWC has stopped approving new sewer connections to new homes under construction until the spray field permits are approved or other previously permitted spray areas are certified.

+February 15th, 2021 – NCDEQ issues renewal for [Permit WQ0028552](https://edocs.deq.nc.gov/WaterResources/DocView.aspx?id=1620516&dbid=0&repo=WaterResources) which increases spray irrigation capacity to 237,535 gpd with the addition of three new spray fields that have been certified.
+With this approval, ONSWC begins approving new sewer connections to the Briar Chapel WWTP.